martinpoljak/rb.rotate/README.md

 =========

 **rb.rotate** is an alternative to classical `logrotate` tool.
-It brings very similar functionallity, features openess and flexibility of the scripting environment and removes some most known `logrotate` limitations.
+It implements very similar functionallity, features openess and flexibility of the scripting environment and removes some most known `logrotate` limitations.

 And of sure, it adds some features and it doesn't implement some features of the original for now.